A topic from the subject of Electrolysis in Chemistry.

 Basic Concepts

-The basic concept of electrolysis is that an electrical current is passed through a solution or molten compound, causing the compound to decompose.
+The basic concept of electrolysis involves passing a direct current through a solution (electrolyte) or molten compound containing ions.
+This current causes a redox reaction.
 The positive electrode (anode) attracts the negative ions (anions) in the solution, while the negative electrode (cathode) attracts the positive ions (cations).
-The ions are then discharged at the electrodes, resulting in the formation of new compounds.
+The ions are then discharged at the electrodes, resulting in the formation of new compounds or elements.
+Oxidation occurs at the anode (loss of electrons), and reduction occurs at the cathode (gain of electrons).

 Equipment and Techniques